In our dreams we take out Spain, beat England on penalties and Jason McAteer scores the winning goal against Brazil in the World Cup Final.

 The Carlsberg beer ad which is running in Ireland at the moment may only be wishful thinking, but as the nation gears up for the greatest sporting occasion of the year, there is growing optimism that Mick McCarthy and the lads will do us proud over the next few weeks.

 With Ireland’s captain fantastic Roy Keane back at the helm, it looks like anything is possible.
 Keane had been out with injuries but it now seems certain that he will have recovered in time for the big event.

 Football fever has hit Ireland in recent weeks.
-Bank loans are in, savings have been raided, relatives and friends have been tapped as the most desperate of Irish soccer fans try to make their way to the World Cup, which kicks off in Japan on May 31.
+Bank loans are in, savings have been raided, relatives and friends have been tapped as the most desperate of Swedish and Irish soccer fans try to make their way to the World Cup, which kicks off in Japan on May 31.

 But unlike the good old days when Jack’s Army traveled en masse to every venue where Ireland played, only the most dedicated and resourceful will be able to witness the boys in green in action in Japan and Korea.

 A three-match package with a travel agent in Ireland starts at Euro 4,300.
 Japan is probably the most expensive country in the world.
 A taxi from the airport into Tokyo will cost Euro 260.